brannondorsey/indexd/api_doc.md

       http://api.indexd.io?city=Richmond&state=Virginia&order_by=datetime_joined&limit=10&key=...

-This example pigybacks off of the [example request](COME BACK link to above) used in the [getting started](COME BACK link to above) section of this documentation.
+This example pigybacks off of the [example request](#example_request) used in the getting section of this documentation.
 This request would yield more accurate results if the developer were looking for users who live in Richmond, Virginia.
 The previous method would have given results where the user's name, media, tags, etc… included Richmond.

 __Notes:__ The column parameter's are overridden if a `search` parameter is specified.

 ###Search Parameter
-The `search` parameter uses a  MySQL `FULLTEXT` [Match()… Against()…](COME BACK) search to find the most relevant results to the searched string.
+The `search` parameter uses a  MySQL `FULLTEXT` [Match()… Against()…](http://dev.mysql.com/doc/refman/5.5/en/fulltext-search.html#function_match) search to find the most relevant results to the searched string.
 This is the exact method that the search bar on the Indexd website uses.

 Parameter __key:__ `search`